mapbox/mapbox-gl-directions/API.md

 # on

-Subscribe to events that happen within gl-directions.
+Subscribe to events that happen within the plugin.

 **Parameters**